-- 4.1 The application is for the variation of Conditions No. 2, 3, 5, 6, 8 and 18 imposed on planning permission 2019/0747/FUL to amend the growing and incubation rooms from portal framed buildings to polytunnels and construction of temporary vehicular access to site.
-The application is partly retrospective in that the temporary access has already been constructed. - 4.2 Members will be aware that planning application ref: 2019/0747/FUL was previously recommended for approval to the Committee in November 2020.
+- 4.1 The application is for the variation of Conditions No. 2, 3, 5, 6, 8 and 18 imposed on planning permission 2019/0747/FUL to amend the growing and incubation rooms from portal framed buildings to polytunnels.
+The application description has been amended by the applicant and no longer includes the proposed retrospective permission for a temporary access at the site.
+The revised description has been subject to further notification of third parties and Scarisbrick Parish Council. - 4.2 Members will be aware that planning application ref: 2019/0747/FUL was previously recommended for approval to the Committee in November 2020.
 That recommendation was overturned by Members and the application was refused.
 The applicant subsequently appealed to the Planning Inspectorate. - 4.3 The decision by the Inspector was to allow the appeal subject to several conditions.
 Although similar in content, the conditions imposed by the Inspector do not numerically match those initially recommended by officers as part of the original report.